 Tuesday evening 7.00 – 8.45 p.m. https://us02web.zoom.us/j/87105999003 (from 3 November 2020)

 We generally hold a simplified service on the Wednesday evening sitting.
 The service sheet for this is available to view or download here.

 Who may join?

 The Online Zendo is open to all, although the programme enables only 100 people in any class.
 Please follow the guidelines below to maintain an online environment conducive to silent meditation.
 StoneWater volunteer leaders host the zazen sessions.

 Please join the session a few minutes before the scheduled time, so as to be seated and settled in place before the period of zazen begins.
 About 30 seconds before each period of zazen is about to start the host will strike clappers together once, so that participants know to settle into their zazen postures.
 At the beginning of each period of zazen, the host will ring the bell three times to begin zazen.
 There will be two bells to end the sitting period.

-Morning The morning session normally consists of one 30 minute period of zazen, ending with the Verse of The Kesa and 3 bows.
+Morning The morning session normally consists of two 25 minute periods of zazen, ending with the Verse of The Kesa and 3 bows.

-Evening The evening sittings consist of one or two periods of zazen (depending on the host) with a minute or two of silent stretching between the periods.
+Evening The evening sittings consist of two periods of zazen with five minutes between the periods.
 At the end of the evening sitting there is a signal on the bell and you may join the host in chanting the Four Vows.
 The host will close by chanting the evening gatha then we finish with 3 bows.